 Healing Voices on the Way to Re-discovery

-There is a voice out there for everyone.
-Someone exists who can be a source of inspiration and hope for you.
-This person can help you navigate difficult times by showing you what it means to persevere, be brave, and support those who are less fortunate and in need of help.
-That person could be a close friend, an artist, a character in a film or book, a teacher, an activist, or a singer—it could be anyone, as long as they can articulate what you are experiencing and set an example that inspires you.
+There is a voice out there for everyone—a source of inspiration and hope.
+This voice can guide you through difficult times, showing you what it means to persevere, be brave, and support those in need.
+This person might be a close friend, an artist, a character from a film or book, a teacher, an activist, or a musician—it could be anyone who resonates with your experiences and sets an example that inspires you.

-It is enlightening when someone can name what our hearts know but struggle to acknowledge.
-It empowers us to rise above our circumstances and present ourselves in the world as we desire.
-It is comforting to know that someone understands our struggles.
-Those who provide these experiences are the heroes of our lives.
-I define a hero as someone who embodies our deepest longings and desires.
-A hero helps us find strength and resilience in the face of hardship.
+It’s enlightening when someone can articulate what our hearts know but struggle to express.
+This understanding empowers us to rise above our circumstances and present ourselves to the world in the way we desire.
+It’s comforting to know that someone else understands our struggles.
+Those who help us see ourselves are the heroes in our lives.
+To me, a hero is someone who embodies our deepest longings and desires and helps us find strength and resilience in the face of challenges.

 I recently shared on my Instagram stories that one of my heroes is Mariah Carey.
-While we all recognize Mariah as one of the best singers in the world, her influence on me goes beyond her incredible voice — it's the stories she tells through her songs.
-When I was a pre-teen, her lyrics gave voice to feelings I was too young to express.
-Her music validated my emotions and made me feel less alone.
-Observing her overcome numerous challenges to achieve her success inspired me to keep going, showing me that it's possible to rise above difficulties.
-This experience highlights just how powerful and healing other people's stories can be.
+While she is widely recognised as one of the best singers in the world, her influence on me goes beyond her incredible voice—it’s the stories she tells through her songs.
+When I was a pre-teen, her lyrics gave voice to feelings I didn’t yet know how to express.
+Her music validated my emotions and helped me feel less alone.
+Seeing her overcome numerous challenges to achieve success inspired me to keep going, proving that it’s possible to rise above difficulties.
+This highlights just how powerful and healing other people's stories can be.

-My heroes today are my clients.
-I am constantly in awe of how they show up for themselves week after week, often forgetting and then remembering their 'why'.
-I am deeply moved by their courage to keep going during the darkest times.
-When I witness them reach a point where they recognize their worthiness and inherent goodness—not just through intellectual understanding, but from a profound, experiential inner knowing—I am reminded of how precious and meaningful human life truly is.
-What a gift!
+Today, my heroes are my clients.
+I am constantly inspired by their commitment to themselves, showing up week after week, often forgetting and then remembering their 'why.'
+Their courage to keep moving forward during the toughest times moves me deeply.
+When I see them realise their worth and inherent goodness—not just as an intellectual understanding, but as a profound inner knowing—I’m reminded of how precious and meaningful life truly is.

-Here's the most amazing thing about heroes: I believe they reflect our own qualities.
-My therapist recently shared a quote that encapsulates this idea perfectly: "The person you wish you were is who you really are but haven't yet learned to be" (Parks, p.
+Here’s the most amazing thing about heroes: they often reflect qualities we hold within ourselves.
+My therapist recently shared a quote that sums this up beautifully: "The person you wish you were is who you really are but haven't yet learned to be" (Parks, p.
 160).
-Our heroes help us recognize and embrace our whole selves.
-In the words of Mariah Carey,
+Our heroes help us recognise and embrace all parts of ourselves.
+As Mariah Carey sings:

 "There's a hero